GuanceCloud/guance-docs/docs/en/datakit/kafka.md

 java -jar </path/to/jolokia-jvm-agent.jar> --host 127.0.0.1 --port=8080 start <Kafka-PID>
 ```

-After Kafka service is started, if you need to collect Producer/Consumer/Connector metrics, you need to configure Jolokia for them respectively.
+After Kafka service is started, if you need to collect Producer/Consumer/Connector indicators, you need to configure Jolokia for them respectively.

 Referring to [KAFKA QUICKSTART](https://kafka.apache.org/quickstart){:target="_blank"}, configure the `KAFKA_OPTS` environment variable for the example of Producer, as follows: